cedricwalter/mindmaps/README.md

+# This Fork
+This fork is tring to migrate mindmap to mobile platform, saying a html5 browser on pad/tablet.

+- Optimization for touch operation.
+- Create mindmap by Hand-writing.

+---

 # mindmaps
 mindmaps is a prototype of an HTML5 based mind mapping application.
 It lets you create neat looking mind maps in the browser.